-Tire inflation pressures varying from 18 psi to 36 psi in 6 psi increments were selected for evaluation on all four pavements.
-It was felt that this range of values was not only representative of pressures found in the tires of most ground vehicles, but would also provide an adequate variation or range for studying the effect of the variable.
+Tire inflation pressures varying from 18 psi to 36 psi in 6 psi increments were selected for evaluation on all five pavements.
+This range of values was not only representative of pressures found in the tires of most ground vehicles, but also provides an adequate variation or range for studying the effect of the variable.
 Pressures higher than 36 psi were not selected because the tow vehicle was unable to attain speeds high enough to produce meaningful data.